Mental coach of the French team, he tells us about his climbing trip in Kalymnos, Greece. We are almost a foot over there while reading him…

 I begin with the famous Priapus, the classical pathway of the corner.
 My girlfriend goes for a 6a on the right of the cave.

-At Kalymnos, all levels come together, from very easy to very difficult with tiles, wall, slope … open buffet!
-The seals are clean and brand new, as the chains and the relays.
+At Kalymnos, all levels come together, from very easy to hardcore with slabs, vertical walls, big overhangs … open buffet!
+The bolts are clean and brand new, as the chains and the belays.
 Often, there is even no need to take a lanyard.